topogram/topogram/README.md

 1. functional tests for the components in `/tests`
 2. integration tests for the Meteor app located in ```specs```.

-You can launch all tests using `gulp`
+You can launch all tests using `gulp test` or `npm test`

-    gulp test

 You can also run the app in test mode to check integration as you develop

-    npm test
+    npm test-ui

 Check for ESlint compliance